rodralez/NaveGo/README.md

 7. Walendziuk, Wojciech; Oldziej, Daniel; Szatyłowicz, Ewa; Slowik, Maciej.
 Unmanned aerial vehicle as a measurement tool in engineering and environmental protection.
 Conference: Photonics Applications in Astronomy, Communications, Industry, and High-Energy Physics Experiments 2018.
 DOI: 10.1117/12.2501378.

+8. P.K.
+Diamantidis, ‘Attitude Navigation using a Sigma-Point Kalman Filter in an Error State Formulation’, Dissertation.
+Department of Space and Plasma Physics, School of Electrical Engineering, KTH Royal Institute of Technology, Stockholm, Sweden.
+2017.
+[Link](http://www.diva-portal.org/smash/get/diva2:1141205/FULLTEXT01.pdf).
+A 30 min static measurement of the gyroscope was made and its Allan Variance plot is presented using the NaveGo algorithm.

 ## Acknowledgments

 We would like to thank to many people that have contribute to make NaveGo a better tool: